lawrencegripper/signald-smtp-bridge/README.md

 # Environment Variables for config

 - `SEND_FROM` set to the signal username to send from when `@signal.bridge` email isn't used as the from address
+- `SEND_TO` set to the signal username/number to send to when `@signal.bridge` isn't set in the recipient email address
 - `SMTP_USERNAME`
 - `SMTP_PASSWORD`
 - `SMTP_ALLOW_ANNON` set to `TRUE` to enable anonymous access